vanhoangkha/Networking-fundamentals/Day44_FTP_and_TFTP.md

 ACTIVE MODE FTP DATA CONNECTIONS

-- The DEFAULT method of establishing FTP DATA connections is ACTIVE MODE in which the SERVER initiates the TCP connection.
+- The Mặc định method of establishing FTP DATA connections is ACTIVE MODE in which the SERVER initiates the TCP connection.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/49909dbc-1ed5-425b-8958-03fcaf5b9eab)

 - In FTP PASSIVE MODE, the CLIENT initiates the DATA connection.
-    - This is often necessary when the CLIENT is behind a FIREWALL, which could BLOCK the INCOMING CONNECTION from the SERVER
+    - This is often necessary when the CLIENT is behind a Tường lửa, which could BLOCK the INCOMING CONNECTION from the SERVER

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5872df1c-b97f-4f61-b0da-6a06e7f69f1a)